Top 5 Benefits of Insulating Our Floor

 #3 Major Improvement to the Addition

 An addition made in the 60s with a crawl space underneath makes up our master bedroom.
-There has never been a stitch of insulation above or below it and our room has always been sweltering, suffocating and miserable in the summer and frigid, uncomfortable and uninviting in the winter.
-Insulating and air sealing our crawl space have made the biggest difference in this part of the house.
+There has never been a stitch of insulation above or below it and our room has always been sweltering, suffocating, and miserable in the summer and frigid, uncomfortable, and uninviting in the winter.
+Insulating with spray foam and air sealing our crawl space have made the biggest difference in this part of the house.
 There are not giant temperature differentials anymore.
-This summer our room held onto its air conditioned air and one could actually bare to be in there.
+This summer our room held onto its air conditioned air and one could actually bear to be in there.
 This winter the master bedroom has been cozy and warm.

 #4 Moist environment cut off from our home